 If developers’ desired query shape differs from the underlying document model, such as when shaping schemas in a Server Driven UI (SDUI) pattern, they can leverage the

 @requires schema directive to pull in and transform multiple document fields into an experience-oriented property tuned for rendering by frontend apps.
 In this way, devs can benefit from both efficient data access and custom model mapping when needed.

-Supergraphs make it easy to compose microservices, but when it comes to hosting, managing, and storing the data that performs the business logic, the MongoDB Atlas Application Data Platform can help teams build their app requirements faster.
+Supergraphs make it easy to compose microservices, but when it comes to hosting, managing, and storing the data that performs the business logic, MongoDB's developer data platform - Atlas - can help teams build their app requirements faster.

 Need a search bar?
 The same data stored in an Atlas Cluster can be search-indexed and use Atlas Search to perform full-text search operations without additional setup or syncing data to another search technology.

 Want to embed graphs and charts?
-A time series collection can make it easy to query large chunks of data by timestamp, and MongoDB Atlas Charts lets devs use the same MongoDB database to build these inside applications.
-Other services, like custom Data APIs and data federation, help ensure that data can be queried and stored in the way that best fits a team’s needs.
+A time series collection can make it easy to query large chunks of data by timestamp, and MongoDB Atlas Charts lets devs use the same database to build these inside applications.
+Other services, like custom Data APIs and Data Federation, help ensure that data can be queried and stored in the way that best fits a team’s needs.

 Scale faster with Apollo GraphQL and MongoDB Atlas